microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions-reference.md

 | Description | Allows the app to read events of all calendars without a signed-in user. | Allows the app to read events in user calendars. |
 | AdminConsentRequired | Yes | No |

-![personal Microsoft accounts][MSA] The *Calendars.Read* delegated permission is available for consent in personal Microsoft accounts.
+![personal Microsoft accounts][MSA] The *Calendars.Read* delegated permission is also available for consent in personal Microsoft accounts.

 [!INCLUDE [Calendars.Read](../includes/permissions-notes/calendars.read.md)]